 According to the Bureau of Labor Statistics, respiratory therapists can expect an average annual salary of $65,000.
-Currently, there are over 600 respiratory therapy travel jobs listed on Advantis Medical’s travel portal.
+Currently, there are over 600 respiratory therapy travel jobs and thousands of travel nursing jobs listed on Advantis Medical’s travel portal.
 Most of them offer a pay package over $3,500 per week.
 That’s equivalent to an annual salary of $182,000, almost three times the salary of a permanent position!

 The process of finding an allied health travel job is the same as it is for travel nurses.
 There has never been a better time to start traveling as there is no shortage of contracts.
 The first step is to find an agency that has jobs you’re interested in or best fits your needs.
 You’ll then be connected to a recruiter who will provide you with 1:1 support to find the perfect location and job for your specialty.
 If needed, they may also assist with any required credentialing, licensing, and housing.

 Advantis Medical offers competitive pay as well as the benefits listed above.
 We offer thousands of travel jobs for allied health workers all over the country.
 Connect with a qualified recruiter today to find the travel job of your dreams.